rejetto/hfs/dev-plugins.md

 but nothing is preventing a single plug-in from doing both tasks.

 ## Exported object
-`plugin.js` is a javascript module, and its main way to communicate with HFS is by exporting things.
+`plugin.js` is a javascript module (executed by Node.js), and its main way to communicate with HFS is by exporting things.
 For example, it can define its description like this
 ```js
 exports.description = "I'm a nice plugin"